Geerocktricks/PitchOut/README.md

 * One should be able to sign in or register if he or she is a new user
 * One should see various pitch catergories and select the ones they prefer
 * One should comment on the pitches
+* one should be able to logout whenever they wished
 ## Features
 * See various Pitch Categories.
 *  Pitch It!